 TIP: Larger and shallow pans require more heat whereas deeper pans require less heat.

 Temperature is among the most influential elements in baking.
+Preheat your oven according to the temperature mentioned in the recipe.
 For this to succeed, you also need to know the type of oven you have – fan assisted ovens require different heat to those without a fan.
-Get to know your oven and make sure you use the correct temperature for its make.

 Opening the oven door while your cake is baking can be problematic.
 Ovens are sensitive and peeking this way can cause the temperature to fluctuate, causing your cake to bake unevenly.
 Only start checking once the minimum time stated has passed.